-- SQL includes a between comparison operator in order to simplify where clauses that specify that a value be less than or equal to some value and greater than or equal to some other value. - Find the loan number of those loans with loan amounts between \$90,000 and \$100,000 (that is, \geq \$90,000 and \leq \$100,000)
+- SQL uses the logical connectives and, or, (and not).
+It allows the use of arithmetic expressions as operands to the comparison operators. - SQL includes a between comparison operator in order to simplify where clauses that specify that a value be less than or equal to some value and greater than or equal to some other value. - Find the loan number of those loans with loan amounts between \$90,000 and \$100,000 (that is, \geq \$90,000 and \leq \$100,000)